shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

 source venv/Scripts/activate
 ```

-After activation, look closely at your terminal prompt — it changes to show the environment's name at the front:
+After activation, look closely at your terminal prompt, it changes to show the environment's name at the front:

 ```bash
 (venv) $